Generic Name: Bleomycin sulfate

-Amneal Biosciences’ Bleomycin Sulfate Powder for Injection 15,000 IU product is approved in Australia and is dispensed with a Medication Guide.
+Bleomycin Sulfate Powder for Injection 15,000 IU product being distributed by Amneal Biosciences is approved in Australia and is dispensed with a Medication Guide.
 The information on the medication guide differs from the full prescribing information for the current U.S. FDA reference listed drug (RLD).
-A key difference between the two package inserts is that the U.S. FDA-approved label uses different units from the Amneal Biosciences label.
+Two key differences between the two package inserts is that the U.S. FDA-approved label uses different units from the Amneal Biosciences label and the Amneal Australia label does not include an indication for malignant pleural effusions.
 Additionally, the U.S. FDA-approved label provides weight-based dosing information as well as body surface area-based dosage, whereas the imported product label contains only BSA-based dosing information.

 This letter is not intended as a complete description of the benefits and risks related to the use of Bleomycin Sulfate Powder for Injection 15,000 IU.
 Please refer to the package insert for the U.S. FDA-approved Bleomycin Sulfate for Injection, USP for full prescribing information.

 Please note that the barcode used for Amneal Biosciences’ Bleomycin Sulfate Powder for Injection, 15,000 IU product may not be appropriately recognized by scanning systems used in the United States.
 Institutions should confirm that barcode systems do not provide incorrect information when the product is scanned.
 Alternative procedures should be followed to assure that the correct drug product is being used and administered to individual patients.